Pavel-Kravchenko/snp-calling-pipeline/README.md

 # snp-calling-pipeline
-A simple snp calling pipeline for monogeneous and WGAS analysis
+A simple snp calling pipeline for monogeneous and WGAS analysis.

+INPUT: raw fastq reads
+OUTPUT: report with SNP hits in refgene, 1000g, gwas, clinvar

 ## Before you start